flashxio/knor/README.md

 Users can also choose to use a Docker container to run *knor*.

+**Mac Docker Users NOTE:**

+* You must use the `-O` flag for *knori* and *knord* to use OpenMP due to a lack of hardware support for our optimizations.
+* *knors* for Mac is unsupported due to the lack of support for low-level interfaces.

 #### Quick docker image (Stable release)

 Users can get a version that is stable, but possibly not up to date as follows: